-To register for courses apart from TRS 996C, the student must contact his or her Academic Area Director and ask that the Advisor Hold be released.
+To register for courses, the student must contact his or her Academic Area Director and ask that the Advisor Hold be released.
 The Area Director is then responsible for releasing the hold so the student may register.
 Registration for summer courses must be completed in mid-March.
 Students will be sent the exact date of registration each year.